Best Oil Paints for Cabinets for a Perfect Makeover

 The paint has super adhesion to hard coat surfaces even without a primer.
 It covers 350 to 450 square feet per gallon.

-It’s resistant to chipping, food stains, scuffing grease water, making it the perfect solution to your greasy kitchen cabinets.
+It’s resistant to chipping, food stains, and scuffing grease water, making it the perfect solution for your greasy kitchen cabinets.

 The paint should be used when the air surface or product temperatures should be between 10 degrees and 32 degrees.